darwino/darwino-documentation/Developer Guide/Developing a Darwino Web Application 5. Enabling GZIP compression.md

 # Enabling GZIP compression
 Not all web servers implement GZIP.
 You can use this filter to have Darwino process GZIP requests and return GZIP content.
+This can work for requests as well as response content.

 ```
 <filter-name>GZipFilter</filter-name>